-The technique Ecker described in Psychotherapy Networker magazine is virtually identical to a procedure I learned through sports peak performance consultant Art Rondeau, who has successfully helped NBA players improve their shooting percentage.
-It has worked for me on at least 100 occasions.
+The technique Ecker described in Psychotherapy Networker magazine is virtually identical to a procedure I learned through sports peak performance consultant Art Rondeau, who has successfully helped NBA players improve their shooting and free throw averages.
+It has worked for me on at least 300 occasions.
 Don’t use it for pleasant memories or it will remove their enjoyable emotions.
-Here’s what I do to neutralize an unpleasant experience:
+Here’s how I learned to neutralize an unpleasant experience:

 Helping a Friend

 My friend Drew* was clearly down in the dumps.
 He explained that the day before his boss had blamed him for someone else’s mistake, cruelly humiliating him in front of 50 coworkers.
 Not surprisingly, it had really bothered him that whole evening and into the next morning.

 When Drew agreed to try this procedure to get rid of his painful feelings, I asked him to close his eyes and run his experience like a video in his mind.
 When he signaled me that the “movie” had begun, I began to sing the theme from the classic TV comedy The Addams Family.
 He recognized it and chuckled.